- Tax filers can request a transcript, free of charge, of their tax return from the IRS in one of three ways — online, by mail, or phone.

 IMPORTANT: If you are a dependent student for financial aid and both you and your parent(s) filed a tax return, each of you must request an IRS Transcript.

-- New users to the “Get-Transcript” feature at IRS.gov must create an account by answering security questions relative to their credit history and by creating a user name and password.
-Tax filers will then be able to download and print their transcript online or elect to have it mailed to the address on record.
+- New users to the “Get Transcript By Mail” feature at IRS.gov must create an account by answering security questions relative to their credit history and by creating a user name and password.
+Tax filers will then be able to have it mailed to the address on record.
 Your tax return must be processed by the IRS in order for you to use this feature.

-- The “Get-Transcript” feature can be found here.
+- The “Get Transcript by mail” feature can be found here.

 - Sign in; first-time users will have to create an account.